reactphp/child-process/README.md

 $process->start($loop);
 ```

-This will actually spawn a command hierarchy similar to this:
+This will actually spawn a command hierarchy similar to this on Unix:

 ```
 5480 … \_ php example.php